Lise Davidsen: Career

-Davidsen has performed in many festivals and opera houses.
-In 2017, she made her debut at Glyndebourne, singing the title role in Strauss's Ariadne auf Naxos, gave her first recital at Wigmore Hall, and made her first performance at the BBC Proms.
-She has also performed at the Zürich Opera House, Vienna State Opera, Aix-en-Provence Festival, Royal Opera House, Teatro Colón, the Bavarian State Opera.
-During the 2017–18 season, she was an artist in residence with the Bergen Philharmonic Orchestra.
+In 2017, Davidsen made her debut at Glyndebourne, singing the title role in Strauss's Ariadne auf Naxos, gave her first recital at Wigmore Hall, and gave her first performance at the BBC Proms.
+She has also performed at the Zurich Opera House, Vienna State Opera, Aix-en-Provence Festival, Royal Opera House, Teatro Colón, and the Bavarian State Opera.
+During the 2017–18 season, she was an artist-in-residence with the Bergen Philharmonic Orchestra.
 She made her debut at the Metropolitan Opera, New York, in the leading role of Lisa in Tchaikovsky's The Queen of Spades in November 2019.

-Davidsen debuted on 10 May 2021 at La Scala, when the Milanese opera house reopened its doors to the public after a six-month shutdown due to the Covid-19 pandemic.
-She delivered interpretations of arias by Henry Purcell, Richard Wagner, Richard Strauss, Giuseppe Verdi and Pyotr Ilyich Tchaikovsky.
+Davidsen debuted on 10 May 2021 at La Scala when the opera house reopened after a six-month shutdown due to the COVID-19 pandemic.
+She delivered interpretations of arias by Henry Purcell, Richard Wagner, Richard Strauss, Giuseppe Verdi and Tchaikovsky.

+On 9 September 2023, Davidsen closed out the Last Night of the Proms as the vocal soloist.
+She had been scheduled to fill this role in 2022, but the event was cancelled that year following the death of Queen Elizabeth II.

+Davidsen appeared as Leonora in the Metropolitan Opera's new production of Verdi's La forza del destino, which opened on 26 February 2024.
+She is slated to sing Brünnhilde in Yuval Sharon's new Ring Cycle at the Metropolitan Opera, starting in the 2026–27 season.

 Recordings

 In 2016, Davidsen recorded songs by John Frandsen, on the Dacapo Records label, and later that year her record As Dreams, on BIS Records, featured her with the Norwegian Soloists' Choir, and the Oslo Sinfonietta, conducted by Grete Pedersen, singing works by Alfred Janson, Helmut Lachenmann, Per Nørgård, Kaija Saariaho, and Iannis Xenakis.
 She sang the role of Anitra in a recording of Peer Gynt with the Bergen Philharmonic Orchestra and Choir conducted by Edward Gardner on the Chandos label released in 2018.
 In May 2018 she signed an exclusive recording contract with Decca Classics, and on 31 May 2019, her self-titled debut solo album was released on the label.
 The album includes works by Strauss and Wagner performed with the Philharmonia Orchestra conducted by Esa-Pekka Salonen.
 Davidsen sang the role of Agathe in a complete recording of Der Freischütz conducted by Marek Janowski, released in 2019.

-She also appears as Sieglinde in a DVD of a live performance of Die Walküre from the Royal Opera House, as Elisabeth in Tannhäuser, filmed at the Bayreuth Festival and as Fidelio/Leonore in a visual album of the last performance of Fidelio from the Royal Opera House before the lockdown in March 2020.
+She also appears as Ortlinde in a DVD of a live performance of Die Walküre from the Royal Opera House, as Elisabeth in Tannhäuser, filmed at the Bayreuth Festival and as Fidelio/Leonore in a visual album of the last performance of Fidelio from the Royal Opera House before the lockdown in March 2020.

+Davidsen, accompanied by pianist and fellow Norwegian Leif Ove Andsnes, sings selections from Grieg in a recording released on Decca in 2022.

+Personal life

+In 2022, Davidsen became engaged to filmmaker Ben Adler.
+In 2025, she announced that she was pregnant with twins.